Rufus31415/personal-website/_posts/2020-05-17-webxr-webgl-demo-app-built-with-unity-and-mrtk.markdown

-This article describes how I had the WebXR target to the MRTK, allowing to do augmented reality in the web browser.
+This article describes how I add the WebXR target to the MRTK, allowing to do augmented reality in the web browser.
 This project is a proof of concept and not an industrial implementation !
 I developed this demonstration over a long weekend in confinement.

 Associated Github repository : [https://github.com/Rufus31415/MixedRealityToolkit-Unity-WebXR](https://github.com/Rufus31415/MixedRealityToolkit-Unity-WebXR/)